chrisdten3/guia/README.md

-Bweno is a great app.
+Guia is a great app.